dshank-forge/FSND/projects/01_fyyur/starter_code/README.md

 4. Navigate to Home page [http://localhost:5000](http://localhost:5000)

-Bookmark - Finished the GET method for the artist/id/edit endpoint.
-Now starting on the POST method for that endpoint.
+Bookmark - Working on the /shows endpoint.